uiowa/uiowa/webforms/Advanced webform configuration/advanced webform configuration.md

   6. Under *Additinoal Settings* setup your desired email reply.
   7. Click the *Save* button at the bottom of the page.

-### How to provide a custom confirmation message upon successful form submission:
+## How to provide a custom confirmation message upon successful form submission:
+  - Refer to the above section, *To send an email to a user-provided email address*.

+## How to close a webform:
+Closing a form prevents any further submissions by any users.

   1. Login to the website.
   2. Navigate to the webform.
-  3. Click
+  3. Select the *Form* tab.
+  4. Under *Form General Settings* change the *Form status* to closed.
+  5. Click *Save* at the bottom of the page.